alonzi/DAACS-Intro-to-R/README.md

 When I put in `?ca` i got this ---> `No documentation for ‘ca’ in specified packages and libraries`

+If that is the case you need to install the package, this is different from loading it.
+Using a package is a two step process.
+And to do both steps we use ..... that's right functions.

+1. install.packages('ca')
+2. library(ca)

+** Mini rant time ** - So in the first place we use `install.packages`, but then to load we use `library` and also the first time we put the name of the package in quotes?
+But the good news is we could have used the quotes inside of library.
+So that's cool but we can't not use the quotes inside of install.packages?
+I give up.

 ### Jargon Corner
 Base R vs TidyR

 ## Variables
 1. WWWWWH
 2. Leading activity 3